IBM/tree-sitter-codeviews/README.md

 <img src="output_graphs/readme_combined_graph.svg" >

-> Note: We use code snippets from [GraphCODEBERT](https://github.com/microsoft/CodeBERT/tree/master/GraphCodeBERT) for DFG generation, which is permitted under its MIT License.

 ### Code Organization
 The code is structured in the following way:
 1. Input Files are placed in [code_test_files](code_test_files) directory grouped by language.